andmoredev/andmoredev/content/blog/stop-using-aws-root-user.md

 ## Recommended settings for root user
 Since it's critical to keep the root user safe and out of reach of malicious users there are a few things you can do to increase it's security.

 * Do not create access keys for the root user.
-Create an IAM user for yourself with adminsitrative permissions
+Create an IAM user for yourself with administrative permissions.
 * Never share the root user credentials.
 * Use a strong password.
 (Use a password manager if possible)
 * Enable multi-factor authentication.